JordanMachado/vanillagl/README.md

-# raymarching-starter-kit
+# Vanilla GL

-A simple raymarching  starter kit in webgl native
+Little 3D framework.

-It use budo, babel and glslify
+The goal of this project is to learn webgl & glsl stuff by making my own framework

 # Installation
 ```bash
 npm i
 ```

 # Start developement

 It starts a developement server at localhost:9966 with live reload.